 Description: This course is an undergraduate seminar on mathematical problem solving.
-It is
+It is intended for students who enjoy solving challenging mathematical prob- lems and who are interested in learning various techniques and background information useful for problem solving.
 Pre-requisites: MATH 280 (Introduction to Proofs) OR Permission of Instructor.

-Schedule: TuTh 9:30am - 10:45am in M-01-145.
+Schedule: TuTh 9:30am - 10:45am in University Hall Y-03-3380.
 For every hour in class, you should dedicate at least three additional hours studying for this course.

-Instructor: Catalin Zara.
-Associate Professor of Mathematics.

-Email: catalin.zara@umb.edu

-Office: Science 3-091

-Website: czara.aczsite.net

-Phone: 617 287-6463

-Office hours: By appointment, TuTh 8:50am - 9:20am and 11:00am - 12:00pm in S-03-091.
+Instructor: Catalin Zara, Associate Professor of Mathematics.
+Email: catalin.zara@umb.edu Office: Science 3-091 Website: czara.aczsite.net Phone: 617 287-6463 Office hours: By appointment, TuTh 11:00am -12:00pm and 3:30pm - 4:30pm in S-03-091.
 Please use the online form available https://catazara.youcanbook.me/ to schedule a 10 or 20 minute appointment.
-You can stop by without an appointment, but I may be not available.
+You can stop by without an appoint- ment, but I may be not available.
 Additional Info: This course promotes creative thinking and logical reasoning.
 The course is built around solving problems, which are used to learn key methods of mathematical reasoning, such as: looking for patterns, testing via examples, reasoning by contradiction, invariants, induction.
 The course also teaches students how to explain ideas and write them down in a well-organized, logical, and convincing way.
 The goal is to use problems to teach mathematics that is not usually seen in ordinary classes.
 A new slate of problems will be assigned each week.
 Students work in small groups and present their solutions.
 We discuss the problems and ideas for their solutions for a week or so, identifying the particular techniques used and situations where similar techniques may be useful.
 MATH 390 counts as a 300+ elective for the Mathematics degrees (BS/BA/minor).
 You may take this course for graduation credit twice, but only one instance (highest grade) will be counted towards your Math elective requirement and your GPA in the major requirement.

+2

 Expectations: All students taking the seminar are expected to:

-- Work on the assigned problems; - Participate actively in group problem solving; - Present solutions to the class; - Turn in carefully written solutions for assigned problems.
+• Work on the assigned problems;

+• Participate actively in group problem sol

+- Present solutions to the class; - Turn in carefully written solutions for assigned problems.